Luke 9:37-45

 Again, as we pointed out last week, this is such a cruel, horrible, severe case of demonic opp, oppression and possession, especially when you think about the contrast between the, the demon’s power and the evil in contrast with the weakness and the innocence of a child.
 It’s a horrible contrast.
 And this boy’s body is, is beaten, it’s battered by this demon, it’s burned in the fire, skin distorted and marred, disfigured.
 He’s repeatedly fallen, fallen into the water, which probably means lung damage, breathing problems.

 If all that weren’t enough, Mark tells us in verse 17 that this boy is mute.
 It’s not that he couldn’t project his voice clearly.
 He did cry out; he screamed out.
-But it’s inarticulate, “mute” meaning the boy is unable to communicate.
+But it’s inarticulate, mute, meaning the boy is unable to communicate.
 Verse 25, we see that Jesus rebuked the, the mute and deaf sp, spirit.
 So this, this boy can’t communicate.
 He’s mute, he’s deaf.
-He’s unable, this kid is incapacitated.
+He’s unable, this, this kid is incapacitated.
 He is in such bad, bad shape.

-The severity of the case helps explains the father’s reply in verse 22: “If you can do anything, Jesus, have compassion on us and help us.”
+The severity of the case helps explains the father’s reply in verse 22, “If you can do anything, Jesus, have compassion on us and help us.”
 You understand the father is here because he does believe that Jesus can do something.
 He’s asking because he believes Jesus to be compassionate, powerful to help, to save.
 In fact, he came to the disciples first, believing the same thing.

 But then, as he speaks, there is an inconsistency that slips out.
 And Jesus stops at this point, and he doesn’t let that go.
 “Jesus said to him, ‘If you can?
 If you can?
 All things are possible for one who believes.’”
-Looks what Jesus draws out of this man.
+Look what Jesus draws out of this man.
 “Immediately, the father of the child cried out and said, ‘I believe.
 Help my unbelief.’”

 That’s a beautiful, beautiful testimony from the man, isn’t it?
 Isn’t it one you and I can identify with?
-“I do believe.
+I do believe.
 I do.
 There is a seed of faith in me.
 There is a kernel of belief, but sometimes it’s suppressed.
 Sometimes through my own foolishness, I’ve hidden faith.
 I’ve suppressed it, I’ve doused it, I’ve poured water on the flame of faith.
-Sometimes it’s through my own stupidity and foolishness.”
+Sometimes it’s through my own stupidity and foolishness.

-“Sometimes it’s just through my own weakness.
-There are health issues, whether it’s through chronic issues, whether it’s through a, a long-term trial that just doesn’t go away, whether a finance or relational issue, strife in family, all the rest.
+Sometimes it’s just through my own weakness.
+There are health issues, whether it’s through chronic issues, whether it’s through a, a long-term trial that just doesn’t go away, whether a finance or relational issues, strife in family, all the rest.
 I do believe!
-Ah, but help my unbelief!”
+Ah, but help my unbelief!

 And the man, he’s not defending himself.
-He’s not saying, “Well, I, I believe!”
-He’s saying, “I do.
+He’s not saying, Well, I, I believe!
+He’s saying, I do.
 I do.
 It’s there.
-It just, it just needs to be lifted up.
-The problem isn’t my faith.
-They problem is in my lack of believing.
+It, it needs to be lifted up.
+The problem is in my faith.
+The problem is in my lack of believing.
 The problem is in doubt creeping in.”
 Doubt is not something to be celebrated.
 Doubt is something to be eradicated, driven away.
 “I believe.
 Help my unbelief!”

 Think about what’s going on here, though, in this little conversation.
 I mean, there is a writhing, convulsing boy at their feet.
 And Jesus stops, in the immediate need he stops to correct this man’s misperception and his error about the nature of faith.
 What’s this is all about?
 Listen, this is so beautiful.
 Jesus isn’t just interested in delivering this boy from a demon.
 That is going to happen, no doubt about it.